Here are the times Democrats have conceded a presidential election with grace and dignity:

 Their smoking gun?
-The election results in Ohio didn’t match the exit polls!
-If that’s not enough proof for you, and I can’t imagine why it wouldn’t be, the voting machines were manufactured by Diebold, and Diebold’s CEO was a Bush supporter.
+The election results in Ohio didn’t match the exit polls.
+If that’s not enough proof for you, and I can’t imagine why it wouldn’t be, the voting machines were manufactured by the Diebold corporation, and Diebold’s CEO was a Bush supporter.
 Yes, apparently, the voting machines in Ohio were rigged to flip votes for Kerry to Bush.

 This crackpot theory was pushed assiduously by Vanity Fair (Michael Shnayerson in the April 2004 issue, and Christopher Hitchens in the March 2005 issue), Rolling Stone magazine (Robert F. Kennedy Jr., June 15, 2006), and in books: John Conyers’ “What Went Wrong in Ohio” — introduction by Gore Vidal — and “Was the 2004 Presidential Election Stolen?” by Steven F. Freeman and Joel Bleifuss.
-(You’ll have to read it to find out!)
+(Spoiler alert: You’re damn right it was stolen!)

 Election results, according to Democrats:

 — 1960: Kennedy wins a razor-thin victory after a surprisingly high turnout of dead voters in Texas and Illinois — FAIR ELECTION, CLEAN AS A WHISTLE!!